GEP-1897: BackendTLSPolicy - Explicit Backend TLS Connection Configuration¶

 Given that the current ingress solution specifies edge TLS termination (from the client to the gateway), and how to handle passthrough TLS (from the client to the backend pod), this proposed ingress solution specifies TLS origination to the backend (from the gateway to the backend pod).
 As mentioned, this solution satisfies the use case in which the backend pod has its own certificate and the gateway client needs to know how to connect to the backend pod.

-Purpose - why do we want to this?¶
+Purpose - why do we want to do this?¶

 This proposal is very tightly scoped because we have tried and failed to address this well-known gap in the API specification.
 The lack of support for this fundamental concept is holding back Gateway API adoption by users that require a solution to the use case.
-One of the recurring themes that has held up the prior art has been interest related to service mesh and as such this proposal focuses only on the ingress use case to avoid contention there.
 Another reason for the tight scope is that we have been too focused on a generic representation of everything that TLS can do, which covers too much ground to address in a single GEP.

 The history of backend TLS¶